Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 When to choose Exa over Tavily

-Choose Exa for research-heavy applications.
-Technical documentation discovery, academic research assistants, competitive intelligence, and complex queries benefit from semantic search.
+Consider Exa for research-heavy applications.
+Technical documentation discovery, academic research assistants, competitive intelligence, and complex queries may benefit from semantic search.

-The tradeoff: Exa requires contacting sales for pricing.
-No public pricing page or free tier to experiment with.
-If you need to test quickly or have budget constraints, this creates friction.
+Consideration: Exa requires contacting sales for pricing.
+No public pricing page or free tier is available for experimentation.

 3. Perplexity API: Fast, cited answers